Tortilla Flat by John Steinbeck

 Tortilla Flat was John Steinbeck's first critically and commercially successful novel, and it was made into a film in 1942.
 In 1936, Tortilla Flat won the Commonwealth Club of California Gold Medal for "Best Novel by a Californian."

 Tortilla Flat is recommended by Lion Stationers.
-It can be purchased from the following vendors:
+It can be purchased from the following vendors (click on the company name to access the website):